librariesio/libraries.io/docs/add-a-package-manager.md

 Different package managers provide ways of getting this data, here are some examples:

-- [npm](../app/models/package_manager/npm.rb) provides one huge json endpoint containing all the pacakges, we pluck just the keys from the top level object in the response:
+- [npm](../app/models/package_manager/npm.rb) provides one huge json endpoint containing all the packages, we pluck just the keys from the top level object in the response:
 ```ruby
 def self.project_names
   get("https://registry.npmjs.org/-/all").keys[1..-1]